aaronvan/logfind/README.md

-# logfind
+## logfind

+A lightweight, grep-like tool to search log files by keyword.

 ./logfind <search word(s)>

-Look into directory .logs
+1. Look into directory .logs

-Open file
+2. Open file

-Read file one line at a time
+3. Read file one line at a time
+	a.
 Display line being read.
+	b.
 If keyword is in line --> set flag
+	c.
+Break

-Close file
+4. Close file

-Repeat for each file
+5. Repeat for each file